marciof/Eon/specification/specification.md

 ## Indentation ##

-Source code indentation is generally significant for function expressions, based on the following two rules:
+Source code indentation is optionally significant for function expressions, based on the following rules:

 1. Arguments are first *Space*-separated, then *End-of-Line*-separated by the same indentation level.
 2. Parentheses are optional, except for grouping and disambiguating zero-argument calls.